01 of 03

 Napa can be a little crowded on weekends and holidays in the spring, especially for Valentine's Day and Easter.

 If you can visit on a weekday, Napa is decidedly quiet, with tasting room staff relaxed and ready to give you lots of attention.

-Food-wise February is St. Helena Restaurant Month, with special deals at many of the town's best-known and best-rated restaurants like Meadowood, Cindy's Backstreet Kitchen and the Wine Spectator Greystone Restaurant at the Culinary Institute of America.Continue to 2 of 3 below.
+Food-wise February is St. Helena Restaurant Month, with special deals at many of the town's best-known and best-rated restaurants.Continue to 2 of 3 below.

 02 of 03